-Carbohydrates are a systems of complex and simple sugars.
+Carbohydrates are a system of complex and simple sugars.

-Carbohydrates can also be referred to as saccarides, Carbs, or something else.
+Carbohydrates can also be referred to as saccharides, Carbs, or something else.

 It has been recommended that daily consumption be between 45%-75% of your energy should be consumed from carbohydrates but only 10% of that should be from sugars [sweets].

 Take a look at the Glycemic Index which discusses the effect of certain carbohydrates on blood sugars.
 It is very important in the control of Diabetes